andrewtchin/ansible-common/README.md

 ### Prepare

 Create an Ubuntu VM.
-Recommended minimum sizing is 2 vCPU and 4 GB RAM.
+Recommended minimum sizing is 2 vCPU and 4 GB RAM and 80 GB storage.

 ### Run